davidoleary/my-base-react-app-framework/README.md

 * Basic Helm configuration
 * Single command to run front and backend during development
 * Combine backend and frontend test results and coverage
-* SCSS support set up with hotreloading
+* SCSS support set up with hot reloading
+* Story book setup with examples

 Project is made up of two parts:
 * **App**: Web application using React